loader image

 What Is Hard Impacted Ear Wax?

-Hard impacted ear wax is wax that has:
+Hard impacted ear wax is ear wax that has dried out, hardened, and become tightly compressed inside the ear canal.

-Unlike soft wax, impacted wax does not move naturally.
+Unlike normal ear wax, it does not migrate outward naturally.

 Normal Ear Wax vs Hard Impacted Ear Wax